 You also want to avoid being too obscure or taking too much of a gamble on your final decision.
 The point is, that there are some Online Marketers who have gotten rich selling specific products – and you have the option to sell those very same products.

+For this reason, it doesn't really make much sense to sell anything else.

 Is it exciting, original or daring?
 No – but it's proven to work and it's pretty straightforward.
 Sometimes that's all you need; especially when you're just starting out.